Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 **Global Rules**
 - Max tracked pairs per user: up to 3.
 - Trigger style: crossing into overbought/oversold; not on every bar while in‑zone.
+- Closed‑bar evaluation for RSI family: evaluate RSI on the last closed candlestick only (no intrabar/tick evaluation).
+- Retrigger policy: once triggered, re‑arm only after leaving the triggerable zone and trigger again only on a fresh crossing back in.
 - Timezone for display: Asia/Kolkata.
 - System safeguards: rate limit 5 emails/user/hour (overflow → digest), per‑pair concurrency cap, warm‑up for RSI, skip stale TFs (last candle age > 2× TF length).